Jackson Lewis

-Jackson Lewis P.C. is an American law firm focusing on labor and employment law.
+Jackson Lewis P.C. is an American law firm that specializes in labor and employment law and assisting companies in facilitating immigration.
+It has a reputation as one of the top U.S. union-busting practices.

 Jackson Lewis is organized into 20 practice groups and 19 industry groups.
 The majority of these groups are focused on labor and employment law, but the firm also has expertise in healthcare and collegiate and professional sports law.
 Practice and industry group members are spread across all of the firm's offices.
-The firm has over 950 attorneys and 61 offices, including its Puerto Rico office.
+The firm has over 1125 attorneys and 61 offices, including its Puerto Rico office.
 The firm is a founding member of L&E Global Employers’ Counsel Worldwide, an alliance of workplace law firms in 20 countries.
 The firm is led by a board of directors, and its current chair is Kevin G. Lauri.

-According to Steven Greenhouse of the New York Times, Jackson Lewis “is widely known as one of the most aggressively anti-union law firms in the U.S.”

 History

 Jackson Lewis was founded by Lou Jackson and Robert Lewis in 1958.
 The firm's first office was opened in New York City in 1958.
 It opened its second office in Los Angeles in 1977.
 The firm's period of most rapid growth was between 2006 and 2015.
 In 2013, Jackson Lewis opened its first office outside of the continental US in San Juan, Puerto Rico.

 In 2018, the firm partnered with “ROSS Intelligence” to utilize its legal research AI.